meilisearch/specifications/text/0034-telemetry-policies.md

 #### User-Agent case

 The `User-Agent` header is tracked on the events listed below.
-Our offical SDKs/Integration should always contain `MeiliSearch` in their names.
+Our official SDKs/Integration should always contain `MeiliSearch` in their names.

-Each endpoint API tracked send the `User-Agent` as a `user_agent` event property as an array.
-If several values are contained in the `User-Agent` header they are split by the `;` character.
+Each endpoint API tracked sends the `User-Agent` as a `user_agent` event property as an array.
+If several values are contained in the `User-Agent` header, they are split by the `;` character.

 #### Identifying MeiliSearch installation